QTC-UMD/rydiqule/paper/rq_v2_paper.md

 # Acknowledgements

 Financial support for the development of RydIQule version 2 was provide by the DEVCOM Army Research Laboratory.
 The views, opinions and/or findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
+Omar Nagib acknowledges helpful discussion with Thad G. Walker.